 Now let’s say what’s right with the film: Reese Witherspoon as ever is just as likeable and funny as ever, Tom Hardy has his usual presence and the odd one-liner does raise a giggle.
 Yet even in its mildly funny moments, This Means War is sadly predictable and the outlandishness and daftness of the premise demands that we get more than hackneyed lines about trying to choose a man.

 And now for the bad things which make it fail even as a brainless action comedy: no scene is allowed to pass without thumping generic rock music.
 It is fair enough in a thrilling chase scene, but not every time someone enters a room; then there’s the villain: in the opening scene it’s established he’s not a nice chap, the pair kill his brother by throwing him off a building.
 We don’t see him in another scene until he comes after them to set up the film’s climax.
 James Bond’s cars have more backstory, and as a result he’s about as threatening as any other transparent plot device.

 All these terrible, misguided elements about the film come to a head in the ending.
 In it there’s an utterly inexplicable chase scene, with cut scenes that make no sense, and no real reasoning behind why it develops.
 It’s just a selection of expensive noises and explosions.
 Here’s how one knows it’s a terrible, terrible film: throughout the entire climax I genuinely couldn’t have cared what happened; who got the girl; whether the bad guy died; how the film would give us a sense of jeopardy.
 The situations are so absurd, the characters are flimsy, the morality skewed, and the direction so annoying that all I wanted was for it to come to a predictable end so I could leave and not have to go through another scene of cardboard cut-out characters exploding things to the dull throb of casual misogyny and generic rock.

-Watch the trailer of This Means War here
+Watch the trailer for This Means War here: